A Formal Definition of Scale-dependent Complexity and the Multi-scale Law of Requisite Variety: Generalizing Ashby's Law to Multiple Components

 \section{Generalizing Ashby's Law to Multiple Components}

 Ashby's law claims that to effectively regulate an environment, the system must have a degree of freedom or behavior for each distinct environmental behavior.
 In other words, there cannot be two environmental states for a given system state.
 It then follows (by the pigeon-hole principle) that the number of behaviors of the system must be greater than or equal to the number of behaviors of the environment.

-Alternatively, that no more than one environmental state of $Y$ corresponds to each system state of $X$ can be written as $H(Y|X)=0$, from which it follows that $H(X)\geq H(Y)$ (i.e. the complexity of the environment can not exceed that of the system).
-Throughout this paper, $H$ denotes the Shannon information.
+More formally, let $X$ and $Y$ be random variables or collections of random variables, let $H(X)$ denote the Shannon entropy of $X$, which is the minimum average number of bits needed to describe the state of $X$, and let $H(Y|X)$ denote the expected value of the Shannon entropy of $Y$ given the state of $X$~\cite{cover2012elements}.
+Then, each system state of $X$ corresponding to no more than one environmental state of $Y$ can be written as $H(Y|X)=0$, where $H(Y|X)$ denotes the expected value of the Shannon entropy of $Y$ given knowledge of $X$, from which it follows that $H(X)\geq H(Y)$ (i.e. the complexity of the environment can not exceed that of the system). .
 It is important to note that in this formulation, the environment $Y$ is \textit{defined} to be the set of states that require distinct behaviors of the system.
 Two environmental states that do not require different system behaviors should be represented by a single state of $Y$.

 In order to consider multi-scale behavior, let us describe the system $X$ as consisting of $N$ components such that $X=\{x_1,...,x_N\}$.

 \begin{defn} A \emph{system} $X$ of size $N=|X|$ is defined as a set of $N$ random variables.
 These random variables are referred to as \emph{components} of the system. \end{defn}